 So, how did I come up with this exquisite spinach recipe?

-And if you have been following 2SR then you must know when something wow’s me or my sister, Liz, we both have to find out how to make it.
+And if you have been following 2SR then you must know when something tastes amazing, we both have to find out how to make it.

 So, as I was writing down some of the ingredients from the spinach on my dish, and with the help of our waitress, I knew it was super easy to replicate.

 Ingredients Needed (your shopping list):